-Technology risk is defined as risk related to any potential adverse outcome, damage, loss, disruption, violation, system/hardware failure and capacity deficiency arising from the use of technologies such as electronic hardware/devices, software, online networks and telecomunication systems.
+Technology risk is defined as risk related to any potential adverse outcome, damage, loss, disruption, violation, system/hardware failure and capacity deficiency arising from the use of technologies such as electronic hardware/devices, software, online networks and telecommunication systems.

-Information Risk is defined as risk related to confidentiality, integrity and availability of information (in physical or digital form).
+Information risk is defined as risk related to confidentiality, integrity and availability of information (in physical or digital form).

-Cyber Risk is defined as risk related to acts perpetrated by malicious threat actors including internal sabotage, espionage, malicious attacks, hacking incidents, fraudulent conduct using information and communication technologies.
+Cyber risk is defined as risk related to acts perpetrated by malicious threat actors including internal sabotage, espionage, malicious attacks, hacking incidents, fraudulent conduct using information and communication technologies.

-The Company adopts a risk based approach in managing technology, information and cyber risks relating to data loss/leakage, deficiency in change management, emerging technology, inadequate vendor management, inferior system acquisition and development, network security vulnerability, privileged access missuse, system security vulnerabilities, system breakdown and availability, and technology obsolescence.
+The Company adopts a risk based approach in managing technology, risks relating to IT disruption, cyber threats, data loss and third parties.
 Key risk indicators related to technology, information and cyber risks are reported to the Board on a regular basis.
 Independent assessment is performed by the Internal Audit team on the adequacy and effectiveness of the processes to manage technology, information and cyber risks.
 The risk appetite statement also explicitly sets the Company's tolerance level to financial loss arising from technology risks.

-Climate Risk
+Sustainability Risk